MajesticWaffle/Youtube-Nord-Theme/README.md

   </a>
 </p>

-> youtube theme based on the nord color scheme
+> is a youtube theme based on the nord color scheme

 ## 💻 installation